carlst99/DbgCensus/README.md

 ***

-- Fluent query building API with full coverage of the Census query interface.
+- Fluent query building API
+- Full coverage of the Census query and event streaming interfaces.
 - Fully asynchronous.
-- Highly extendable - core components can be extended, replaced and used individually.
 - Built around the `Microsoft.Extensions` framework.
 - Compiled for .NET 5.0.

-> :warning: DbgCensus is currently in a pre-release state.
+> :warning: DbgCensus is currently in an unstable.
 This means that:
 >
 > - The code has been 'tested' by my own workloads, but not thoroughly hand or unit tested.
-> - The API is liable to change, although it is beginning to reach a more mature point.
+> - The API is liable to change, although it is beginning to reach maturity.
-> - Documentation is light on the ground, although the code is fully XML documented.
+> - Documentation is a bit lacking, although the code is fully XML documented.

 ***